kstallworth2012/fantastic-octo-waffle/README.md

 4. Flights details: Get the details on any flight inside the data.
 With information on passengers, arrival and departure times, boarding passes, tickets etc.

-5. Upgrade to Value pack: A better approach in providing services on low cost without upgrading class.
-But when you click on to check what features are there in value pack, It just add price to your bag and sometime user is not aware of it.

-6. Flight Summary: Get Flight Summary by airport.
+5. Flight Summary: Get Flight Summary by airport.
 Each Airport listing will have data on arrivals and departures.
 Drill down into the components to get further flight information.

-7. Guest Details: Get booking information on passengers and the other flights they are listed on for any particular booking listed,
+6. Guest Details: Get booking information on passengers and the other flights they are listed on for any particular booking listed,

+## Bootstrap React
+	we used bootstrap with react to  build our UI we split our app into several components
+####Table
+####TableRow
+####SingleDataDetailModel

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).